stennety/mywebsite/_drafts/application-structure-in-node-js.md

 ---
-layout: post
+layout: "post"
-title: Application structure in Node.js
+title: "Application structure in Node.js"
 ---

 In Node.js one of the most used library for web applications is `express`.
 The most disadvantage of that library: It doesn't define the structure of an application.

 <!--more-->

 ## `express`